Lean project management is a term that’s been making waves across industries, specialties, job titles and niches for a long time now.

 Getting into all the nitty-gritty details can be like going down a rabbit hole with no end in sight.
 Most of it is interesting, and if you really want to go deep into it, you should read Lean Thinking: Banish Waste and Create Wealth in Your Corporation.

 But instead of paraphrasing the entire Lean Thinking book, let’s go over what’s most important.
 When beginning to implement lean thinking in your business, you must first understand the core principles of the lean project management methodology.
-The book introduces five:
+The book introduces five lean principles:

 Now that you have a grasp on the core principles of lean project management, you’re ready to start putting it into practice.